-Please be aware that topics and excursions may vary to take advantage of any emerging events, to accommodate changes in our lecturers' availability, and to respect any changes that would affect student safety.
-Students will be notified if this occurs.
+\Please be aware that topics and excursions may vary to take advantage of any emerging events, to accommodate changes in our lecturers' availability, and to respect any changes that would affect student safety.
+Students will be notified if this occurs The course schedule will be shared with students upon arrival.